scottjehl/PE/README.md

 For looping through arrays to say, generate an HTML list, pe offers a special attribute: `data-pe-each`.

-This attribute is unique because pe will treat that element's first child element that has an `data-pe-each-item` attribute as a template for rendering every item in the array, replacing its content and relevant bound attributes to reflect each array's data.
-When pe is parsing an `each` element (such as when the HTML is initially generated, or when the array changes state), if it encounters additional child element siblings that also have that attribute, it will remove them from the HTML so that the items match the items in the array.
+This attribute is unique because pe will treat the first element that has an `data-pe-each` attribute as a template for rendering every item in the array as siblings of that first element, replacing its content and relevant bound attributes to reflect each array item's data.
+When pe is parsing an `each` element (such as when HTML is initially generated, or when the array changes state later on), if it encounters additional element siblings that also have that attribute, it will remove them from the HTML so that the items match the items in the array.

+Unlike ordinary shorthand, in a `data-pe-each` loop the `$` references an item of the array, rather than the parent array.

 Here's an example: